dfranks123/ambientRecipes/_posts/2024-03-29-maxsFirstP.markdown

 I order the classic, the **HAM, EGG 'N' CHIPS** and within 5 minutes it's sitting in front of me.

-It's not quite what Esquires made it out to look like.
+It's not quite what Esquires magazine made it out to look like.
 In this case it's more of a jenga tower.
 A jenga tower of slow cooked ham hock, a fried egg, piccalilli, shoestring fries and malt vinger mayo - all wrapped up in crispy focaccia bread.
 Almost immediately I started resembling those Red Hot Chilli Pepper loving hipsters; my face sufficiently doused in everything in front of me.
 Max hobbles over in his idiosyncratic way and interrupted my carnage asking, "hey buddy, everything alright?".
 It took me a moment to collect myself.
 I give him the ever familiar full-mouth-silent-nod as he hobbled back to the kitchen.
 Another happy customer in his sandwich sanctuary.

  ![tabasco]({{site.baseurl}}/assets/tabasco.jpg)